toilville/code-of-conduct/CONTRIBUTING.md

 - Search through past issues and discussions
 - Reach out to the maintainers

+**Sponsored by Toilville** - We believe in building inclusive communities where everyone can thrive.
+We stand with the principles that No One Is Illegal, Black Rights Matter, and we must Protect Trans Kids.
+Need help with community management or Code of Conduct implementation?
+[Contact us](https://www.itstoilville.com/) - we're here to help.

 Thank you for helping make this project better!